sourcegraph/handbook/content/product/product_management/planning.md

 Teams should work on what their strategy page says they will work on next, and not just leave it behind to work on other things.
 If there is a desire to work on something else, the change should be discussed and merged to the page.

 We ask that teams leverage the [Strategy page template](https://github.com/sourcegraph/handbook/blob/main/page_templates/strategy_template.md) when creating and updating content.

-### OKRs

-To ensure our team objectives are aligned with the company objectives at each fiscal quarter boundary the product and engineering organization collaborate with leadership on team OKRs.
-This generally happens (for the next quarter) in the last weeks of the current fiscal quarter.
-As the quarter progresses the product manager is responsible for communicating progress towards our objectives in the [OKR tracker](https://docs.google.com/spreadsheets/d/1M7xgQuKTkxhAlOU2bZgnp5EjJgptwxNJXBkOJaomm5w/edit#gid=628032573) so that we can stay aligned.

 ### RFCs